Okilele-newbie/shoutbox/README.md

 **How it works**
 First allow https://okilele-newbie.github.io to read/write access mode to your Pod
 Then:
-Very simple, enteer a text, click on "Add Note" and you see it in the list.
+Very simple, enter a text, click on "Add Note" and you see it in the list.
 Waouh!
 The note (or actually the post) is in your public/shoutbox folder but anybody connected to the shoutbox can see it.
 That's it!